 - 2. When measuring zone diameters, always round up to the next millimeter. - 3.
 All measurements are made with the unaided eye while viewing the back of the petri dish.
-Hold the plate a few inches above a black, nonreflecting surface illuminated with reflected light.
+Hold the plate about 10 cm above a black, nonreflecting surface illuminated with reflected light.

 Figure showing how to use a ruler to measure each zone with the unaided eye, while viewing the back of the petri dish.
-Hold the plate a few inches above a black, nonreflecting surface illuminated with reflected light.
+Hold the plate about 10 cm above a black, nonreflecting surface illuminated with reflected light.
 From J. Hudzicki.
 2009.
 Kirby-bauer disk diffusion susceptibility test protocol.
 American Society for Microbiology.
 Accessed 2018.